UrosZdravkovic/UrosZdravkovic/README.md

 **Frontend Developer | Automation Engineer | n8n Enthusiast**

-> After years of handling support tickets, I started automating the processes that created them.
-Now I build workflows that eliminate repetitive work and apps that solve real problems.
+After years in customer support, I started automating the processes that created tickets in the first place.
+Now I build React apps, n8n workflows, and AI-powered solutions that eliminate repetitive work.
 ---

 ## 🚀 Profile

-I've worn many hats—starting from customer support, moving into frontend development, and now diving deep into workflow automation.
-My passion lies in **building tools that save time** and **connecting systems** so teams can focus on what matters most.
+I've gone from troubleshooting appliances and SEO tools to building the automations that prevent issues before they happen.
+My customer support background taught me to understand what users actually need-my technical skills let me build it.

-Whether it's a React app, a Telegram bot, or an n8n workflow that syncs data across platforms—I love turning manual processes into automated solutions.
+Whether it's a React frontend, a Supabase backend, or an n8n workflow that syncs data and sends Slack updates automatically-I love turning "we do this manually every week" into a one-click solution.

 ---